History of Simone Biles in Timeline

 In August 2017, Simone Biles began a relationship with fellow gymnast Stacey Ervin Jr.

-In September 2017, Simone Biles spoke about having attention deficit hyperactivity disorder (ADHD) after her medical records were leaked online.
-She revealed that she had been taking Ritalin to treat the condition during the Olympics, having been diagnosed as a child.
+In September 2017, Simone Biles spoke about having attention deficit hyperactivity disorder (ADHD) and her use of Ritalin (methylphenidate) for treatment after her medical records were leaked online.

 2017: Laureus World Sportswoman of the Year

-In 2017, Simone Biles won the Laureus World Sportswoman of the Year.
+In 2017, Simone Biles won the Laureus World Sportswoman of the Year award.

-In August of 2017, Simone Biles returned to the gym to start conditioning.
-In October 2017, Biles hired Laurent Landi as her coach after Aimee Boorman moved to Florida.
+In August 2017, during the P&G National Championships, Simone Biles announced her return to the gym for conditioning.
+In October 2017, she hired Laurent Landi as her coach after her longtime coach, Aimee Boorman, moved to Florida.

-On March 1, 2017, Simone Biles was added back to the National Team after the Athlete Selection Committee reviewed her recent performances.
-Later in the year at the U.S. Classic in July, she won the all-around title, as well as gold medals on floor and balance beam.
+On March 1, 2017, Simone Biles was added back to the National Team.
+In July 2017, she competed at the U.S. Classic and won the all-around title, along with gold medals on floor and balance beam.
+She achieved the highest score under the 2017–2020 Code of Points.

-Simone Biles's named elements on vault, balance beam, and floor exercise introduced during the 2017–2021 quad are the most difficult elements on each apparatus (the Biles on beam, Biles on vault, and Biles II on floor).
+Simone Biles's named elements on vault, balance beam, and floor exercise introduced during the 2017–2021 quad are the most difficult elements on each apparatus.

 On January 18, 2018, Simone Biles said that former USA Gymnastics physician Larry Nassar had sexually assaulted her and that USA Gymnastics helped cover it up.